How to Stop Putting Yourself Last

 2. Protect one non-negotiable.

 Choose one thing that belongs entirely to you.
 Ten minutes of quiet.
 A walk alone.
-Guard it like you would guard anyone else's needs — because yours matter just as much.
+An hour on Sunday that no one can schedule over.

 3. Practice saying no — without explaining.